 Make sure leaders, managers, and employees all understand the what, when, why, and how of what’s happening.
 Communicate with your employees often.
 It’s always safe to assume that you could be more transparent, proactive, and frequent in your communication.

 Share findings and commit to action

 Following your survey, employees will want to know what’s next.
-Share your survey results and any follow-up plans with leaders, managers, and employees.
-This builds confidence in the survey itself and your organization’s leadership.
+Share your survey results and follow-up plans with leaders, managers, and employees.
+This builds confidence in the employee engagement survey itself and your organization’s leadership.

-Employee engagement isn’t just HR’s responsibility.
-Senior leaders, HR teams, managers, and employees all play an important part.
+Employee engagement isn't just HR's responsibility.
+Senior leaders, HR teams, managers, and employees are essential in moving the needle.

-Everyone should be held accountable for the success of your engagement efforts.
-Employees at all levels can make an impact on engagement through:
+Everyone should be held accountable for the success of engagement efforts.
+Employees at all levels can make an impact on engagement through

 The quality of relationships they build